 The Bottom Line

 Deciding between actual cash value vs. replacement cost coverage is just as important as setting the limits on your homeowners or renters insurance policy.
 The type of coverage you choose can have an enormous effect on how much money you receive from your insurance company if a devastating loss ruins your personal property.
-After learning about what is actual cash value coverage, it may be worth it to pay extra for replacement cost insurance.
+After learning about what is actual cash value coverage, it may be worth it to pay extra for replacement cost coverage.
 If you end up deciding on actual cash value coverage, consider keeping a bit of extra cash in your emergency fund to cover the depreciation that your insurer won’t reimburse.